Overview of the Youth Ministry at CVCC

 The mission of the Conejo Valley Youth Ministry is to encourage and equip young people to become lifelong Christ followers through coming to know Jesus, learning to follow Him, and living to serve others.
 To learn more about the youth ministry mission statement and ministry focus areas please click here.

 CVCC is a great place to grow in faith in God and friendship with peers.
 Middle School and High School students currently have three opportunities to meet weekly.
 Besides our Sunday morning combined Bible classes, we meet in small groups called “pods” to see friends, encourage one another, and build community each week.
 Because we are in the midst of a pandemic, we are staying in compliance with the state guidelines for our youth group gatherings and activities.
 When we are indoors, we wear masks to show care for one another.

 Weekly Times of Discussion, Fellowship, and Prayer

 During the school year, there are weekly meetings for High School students as well as Middle School Students for fellowship, discussion, devotions, and prayer as well as a Sunday morning Bible class.
 During the summer, there are a wide variety of opportunities for our teens to gather for fun, fellowship, and deepening of their faith.
-Click on the calendar link below to see the camps, mission trip, and various activities planned for summer 2022!
+Click on the calendar link below to see the various activities planned for the upcoming quarter!

 Sunday Morning Bible Class